aphelly/aphelly.github.io/_posts/2020-07-18-Fibonacci.md

 ---
 layout: post
-title: Fibonacci Numbers via Linear Algebra
+title: Linear Algebra : A Supreme Display of its Talent with Fibonacci Numbers
 ---

 In this post, we attempt to derive an explicit formula for the Fibonacci numbers via linear algebra techniques.